MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

  Using Configuration files & Enabling bots
 ===========================================

-Simply open the INI file with a text editor and change the values.
+Simply open the INI configuration file with a text editor and change the values.
 To enable a bot change the "enabled" value in the INI file from "false" to "true".
 You will still be able to send and receive chat messages when a bot is loaded.
 You can remove or comment some lines from the INI file to use the default values instead.